 Employers should think about the wording used in the advert carefully, clearly expressing the importance of matching people with the right skills to the job and should detail how applicants can request the job information in an accessible format.
 The advert should also offer a range of accessible contact options, for example an email address and SMS number to text, or video relay service, to allow Deaf applicants to get in touch easily and without hesitation.

 Simplify application processes

 Many job applications require lengthy submissions, and employers may need to take a flexible approach and adjust the application process for people with hearing loss.
-For example, some Deaf applicants who use BSL as their first language rather than English may struggle to complete the application form.
+For example, some Deaf applicants who use BSL as their first language may not want to complete a written application form.

-To overcome this hurdle businesses can use our BSL interpretation tools to allow Deaf applicants to answer the questions in BSL and send a recording of their responses instead.
-To encourage more Deaf people to apply for roles, employers should clearly state on application forms that they offer accessible interviews at all stages if required, including for initial pre-screening telephone interviews, and should ensure application forms are in plain English and avoid jargon.
+To overcome this hurdle businesses can use BSL interpretation tools to allow Deaf applicants to answer the questions in BSL and send a recording of their responses instead.
+To encourage more Deaf people to apply for roles, employers should clearly state on application forms that they offer accessible interviews at all stages if required, including for initial and follow up interviews, and should ensure application forms are in plain English and avoid jargon.

 Understand the applicant’s requirements

 Research shows that people who are Deaf or have hearing loss may be put off applying for jobs because of concern that their communication needs won’t be met during the interview process.
 Under the Equality Act 2010, employers are required to provide reasonable adjustments to ensure candidates who are Deaf are not put at a substantial disadvantage compared to candidates who are hearing.
 Every Deaf person is different, so hiring managers should not make assumptions, and should always ask what adjustments – if any – applicants need, as well as letting them know what the format of the interview will be, i.e. if they will be required to do a written test, telephone interview, presentation or group exercise.